must-gree-tor/Milk-Filter/README.md

 ![Milk Filter Showcase.](https://github.com/LucaSinUnaS/Milk-Filter/blob/main/Showcase.gif)

 ## How to open the program?
 There is an EXE file attached which should work perfectly fine on Windows.
+To download it, head to the releases section of this GitHub page (should be to the right of the website on PC).

 If you are on an OS that doesn't support EXE files, you can download the source code (the file called filter.py), then install Python if you haven't already, and finally on the command line, insert:
 ```